NubeDev/air/SPEC.md

 - **Enhanced QA** with FastAPI-powered EDA and validation
 - **Bound and portable report definitions** with parameter schema validation
 - Parameterized report execution across multiple datasources and file datasets
-- WebSocket streaming for real-time updates
+- **Redis-powered WebSocket streaming** for real-time updates and live chat
+- **Live AI chat** with streaming responses and presence management
 - OpenAPI specification with generated server stubs and Go client
 - CLI that uses REST/WS exclusively with multi-datasource support
 - JWT authentication with optional disable flag